The view from here

 Before you go

 1. Travel insurance.
 Depending on where you go and how long you are going for, travel insurance could cost you a couple hundred dollars give or take.
 It’s always more if you are traveling in the US.
 You might consider going without it.
 What are the chances, right?
 From personal experience I can tell you it’s worth it.
 In Australia, I ended up in the hospital for three days with a severe throat infection which would have cost me a couple thousand if I didn’t have it.
 Also, if you’re going to be renting scooters or plan on any risky behavior, make sure your policy includes it.
 Accidents happen and insurers try their best to avoid paying for it, so be smart.
+For instance, many travelers aren't informed that if they are injured while they are in any way intoxicated, your travel insurance is voided.
+This means that not only are your hospital bills not covered, but neither are the flights you missed, the rooms you rented, or the vacation packages that you reserved.

 2. Vaccinations and medications.
 Getting sick while overseas is the absolute worst so it’s a good idea to visit the doctor to protect yourself (as much as possible) from any diseases whilst abroad.
 Whether you need to top up the usual vaccinations or prepare for some hard core jungle backpacking, ask your doctor what you need for the area to which you are traveling.
 Yellow fever maybe?
 Hepatitis vax?
 Malaria pills?
 Some countries even require you to have a certificate proving you have been vaccinated prior to entry.
 Depending on where you are going and what you need, this could also cost a couple hundred dollars.